AF-1/lms-customskip/README.md

 ====

 This version of CustomSkip should restore skipping on dynamic playlists with the Dynamic Playlists plugin version 3+.<br><br>
-**I'm not maintaing CustomSkip nor am I providing any support for it.**
+**I'm not maintaining CustomSkip nor am I providing any support for it.**

 <br><br>